 Here at LeadsRx, we offer solutions that help companies cover both those methodologies, but in this post we will be focused specifically on the importance of “cross-channel” attribution.

 Let’s take a deeper dive into the concept.
-In this article, we’ll look at what cross channel attribution is, what requirements must be in place to unlock true cross channel attribution and the kind of data-backed insights that fuel true growth.
+We’ll look at what cross-channel attribution is, what requirements must be in place to unlock true cross-channel attribution and the kind of data-backed insights that fuel true growth.

 Forrester Research defines cross-channel as the strategic coordination of all marketing channels that a company employs in their strategies.
 For most marketers, these channels include, but are not limited to: